syncfusion-content/winui-docs/winui/Kanban/Getting-started.md

 Refer to the following link for guidance on applying themes: [Themes for Syncfusion WinUI controls](https://help.syncfusion.com/winui/common/themes)

+N> You can refer to our `WinUI Kanban` feature tour page for its groundbreaking feature representations.
+You can also explore our `WinUI Kanban Examples` that shows you how to render the Kanban in WinUI.

-You can find the kanban keys for both themes here.
+Also, you can find the Kanban keys for the Light, Dark, and High Contrast themes here.